aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-powerpoint/_index.md

                           <span itemprop="name"><b>How long does it take to convert TXT?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of this online converter depends largely on the size of the TXT file being converted.
-Small TXT files can be converted to POWERPOINT in just a few seconds.
+Small TXT files can be converted to PowerPoint in just a few seconds.
 If you are using the conversion code within a C++ application, the conversion speed will depend on how well you have optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert TXT to POWERPOINT using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert TXT to PowerPoint using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-After your TXT file is converted to POWERPOINT using our online converter, the download link for the POWERPOINT file will be immediately available.
+After your TXT file is converted to PowerPoint using our online converter, the download link for the PowerPoint file will be immediately available.
 We take the security and privacy of your uploaded files seriously and delete them 24 hours after the conversion process is complete.
 Rest assured, no one will have access to your files.
 Our conversion process, including TXT conversion, is completely safe.
 We provide a free app for testing purposes so that you can verify the results before integrating the code.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">